nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Incorrect roster by passing in nothing or non-number as parameter: `roster`, `roster a`, `roster -`, `roster LESSON_CODE`<br>
         Expected: No roster will be applied.
-An error message will be shown in the message box, warning the user to follow the command format by using `LESSON_INDEX`.
+An alert message will be shown in the message box, warning the user to follow the command format by using `LESSON_INDEX`.

     * Incorrect roster by passing in a a `LESSON_INDEX` that is larger than the number of `LESSONS`: `roster 100`<br>